Getting Into The Games Development Industry

 Attention to detail is essential for any games tester.
 You’ll need to think through every possible way that an end-user could play the game and test it for bugs and glitches.

-Before joining d3t I came from quite a closed QA background with no direct interaction with members of the programming team and one thing I learned quickly was to remain open to a constantly changing situation.
-Your day can go from doing daily checks to having lots of enquiries fired at you at a moment’s notice, from Programmers eager to see if their hard work has paid off.
+QA Testers should consider remaining open to a constantly changing situation.
+Your day can go from doing daily checks to have lots of enquiries fired at you at a moment’s notice, from Programmers eager to see if their hard work has paid off.